cookie-munster/cookie-munster.github.io/_pages/about.md

 Jun 2015 - May 2017
 > monitored and maintained invertebrate and coral tanks

-## <i class="fa fa-users"> | Volunteer
+## <i class="fa fa-users"> | Volunteerism & Activities
-### South Carolina Center for Children's Books & Literacy
+### Marine Technology Society
+2015 - 2017
+> Helped form a chapter and served as its first chair.
+Engaged students in building a remotely operated vehicle (ROV) and helped organize campus activities.

+### Geography Club
 2014 - 2017
-> Children's book reader with Cocky's Reading Express.
-Visited all corners of the state.
-> Creating maps & analysis to visualize community impact.
-> Activism for children's literacy.
+> Helped restart the geography club and served as co-president.
+Led efforts to engage the community in geographic education through historical geography field trips, campus outreach, and staffing the South Carolina GeoBee.

 ### Students Engaged in Aquatic Sciences
-2015 - 2017
+2014 - 2017
 > Education Outreach Coordinator, designing curricula and visiting schools across South Carolina.
 Taught all ages, from pre-K to senior.
 Adapted lessons on marine biology and taxonomy, and developed specialized lessons on climate change, aquaponics, and ichthyology (dissection).
 Led STEM tours for secondary students.
 Participated in river monitoring and clean-ups.

+### South Carolina Center for Children's Books & Literacy
+2014 - 2017
+> Children's book reader with Cocky's Reading Express.
+Visited all corners of the state.
+> Creating maps & analysis to visualize community impact.
+> Activism for children's literacy.

 ### Palmetto Animal Assisted Life Services (PAALS)
 2013 - Present
 > Speaking about disabilities to community groups, fundraising and events volunteer.
 Counselor at the inclusive Summer PAALS camp, book reader with the Reading PAALS program at the public library.
 Co-Founded Cocky's Canine PAALS, a UofSC student organization that aids PAALS with volunteers and fundraising.

+### Shandon College
+2013 - 2017
+> Helped organize community volunteer outings, participated in a mission trip to Chicago.

+## <i class="fa fa-apple"> | Teaching
+### University of Oxford Tutorial Training
+2018 - 2019
+> Trained by the School of Geography and Environment in the Oxford tutorial method.
+Observed tutorials in geography, economics, & theology.

+### U101 Senior Peer Leader
+2016 - 2016
+> Teaching Assistant for a section of EDLP 520: The Teacher as Manager.
+Developed facilitation while teaching interactive methodologies, group leadership, problem solving, and involvement in the freshman experience.
+Assisted the U101 Office with recruitment and interviewing of peer leaders.

+### U101 Peer Leader
+2015 - 2015
+> Teaching Assistant for a Capstone Scholars section of U101: The Student in the University.
+Assisted in developing lesson plans, group facilitation, and student engagement outside the classroom.
+Mentored students and organized class field trips and projects, developing communication, facilitation and other soft skills.

 ## <i class="fa fa-trophy"></i> | Awards
 * Information Is Beautiful Award - Rising Star